oncody/civ-board-game-2010/README.md

 Figures cannot move diagonally

-Any figure can blockade an enemy square by moving onto it and occupying it
+Any figure can blockade an enemy square by moving onto it and occupying it.
+A blockaded square cannot be used by its owner in any capacity.

 Figures can end their movement on their own buildings, wonders, and great person tiles.